 The collecting tradition has continued, adding works by modern and contemporary American artists such as Jennifer Bartlett, Richard Diebenkorn, Nancy Graves, Alex Katz, Robert Motherwell, and Frank Stella.
 Acquisitions and exhibition programs balance historical and contemporary art, and the museum continues to show works by contemporary regional artists and features annual displays of work by PAFA students.

 The Pennsylvania Academy of the Fine Arts was founded in 1805 and has been housed in the current Historic Landmark Building -- designed by architects Frank Furness and George W. Hewitt -- since 1876.

 Whether you go or not: Pennsylvania Academy of the Fine Arts, 1805-2005: 200 Years of Excellence, tells the story of America's oldest museum and school of fine arts, founded in Philadelphia in 1805.
 Celebrating two centuries of the Academy's achievement, six scholarly essays document the history of the institution and its collections, curriculum, and buildings.
 In addition, 220 masterpieces of American art from the permanent collection are presented in full color with descriptions of each.

 Large-scale sculptures and installations made from materials sourced throughout the world

 3 sculptures in conversation with selections from PAFA's permanent collection

-Exploring West’s important role in the establishment of t2 significant arts organizations
+Exploring West’s role in the founding of two important art academies

 Featuring works by BFA students, third- and fourth-year undergraduates, and second-year MFA students